 Autism Treatment Options

 Autism does not have a cure, but education and behavioral interventions can help lessen the intensity of symptoms.
-This approach is best suited for children who are still developing social and language skills.
+This approach is best suited for children still developing social and language skills.

-Behavioral aids, educators, and therapists focus on the person’s skills to influence their behavior.
+Behavioral aids, educators, and therapists focus on people’s skills to influence their behavior.
 Applied Behavior Analysis, or ABA therapy, is an evidence-based treatment that helps autistic children, teens, and adults.
 It focuses on the following:

 - Learning critical life skills